EvaKN-PL/super-simply/README.md

     2. The SG configuration explicitly allows TCP 22 (SSH) and TCP 80 (HTTP) inbound traffic from anywhere (0.0.0.0/0), and allows all outbound traffic.

-      Zapytanie zostało przetworzone

-Rozumiem.
-Chcesz, abym w pliku README użył wyłącznie angielskich terminów do opisu struktury katalogów i plików Terraform.

-Oto poprawiona sekcja, która używa angielskich opisów dla plików i katalogów:

-🌟 Modular AWS Infrastructure: Single Web Server Deployment

-This repository showcases a structured and reusable approach to cloud infrastructure provisioning on Amazon Web Services (AWS) using Terraform.
-The core philosophy here is modularity, ensuring that networking, security, and compute layers are logically separated and easily maintainable.

-🏛️ Architectural Design & Flow

-This architecture provisions a foundational environment, suitable for small development or testing purposes.
-The central component is the Virtual Private Cloud (VPC), providing network isolation for our resources.
-Layer	Component	Description	Terraform Module Networking	VPC & IGW	The backbone (10.0.0.0/16).
-Includes the Internet Gateway for external connectivity.	modules/vpc Subnetting	Public Subnet	A single subnet (10.0.1.0/24) designed to host public-facing resources.	modules/vpc Security	Security Group	An essential layer that acts as a stateful firewall for the EC2 instance, limiting exposure.	modules/security
-Compute	EC2 Instance	The actual compute resource (t3.micro), running a self-installing web server.	modules/ec2

-📂 Project Directory Structure

-The project structure is organized modularly for better management and dependency clarity:

-.
-├── main.tf         # Main Configuration
-├── variables.tf    # Global Variables
-├── output.tf       # Main Outputs (e.g., EC2 Public IP)
-└── modules/
-    ├── vpc/
-    │   ├── main.tf
-    │   ├── variables.tf
-    │   └── output.tf
-    ├── security/
-    │   ├── main.tf
-    │   └── variables.tf
-    └── ec2/
-        ├── main.tf
-        └── variables.tf

-📦 Module Breakdown

-The infrastructure is broken down into three distinct modules, improving readability and future extensibility.

-1. modules/vpc

-Responsible for setting up the foundational network topology:

-    Creates the VPC.

-    Provisions the Internet Gateway and attaches it to the VPC.

-    Defines the Public Subnet and associates it with a Route Table directing external traffic through the IGW.

-2. modules/security

-Focuses solely on the security layer:

-    Creates a dedicated Security Group (SG).

-    The SG configuration explicitly allows TCP 22 (SSH) and TCP 80 (HTTP) inbound traffic from anywhere (0.0.0.0/0), and allows all outbound traffic.

 3. modules/ec2

 Handles the deployment of the compute resource: